Kalkberg/Learning/README.md

 Scripts generated while learning Python.
 In rare cases, actually useful for something.
 Unless noted otherwise, all scripts are licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

+Age_Freq.py - Shows probability of age distributions given a set of min and max ages

 args_parser.py - Learned how to parse input arguments.

 beachball.py - Makes a KMZ of moment tensor solutions from input csv of earthquake data.
 Currently configured for the Montana Regional Seismic Network.